sordina/sordina.github.io/_posts/2016-11-06-1478354235-uniqhash_machines_implementation.markdown

 ...
 Although I've had some trouble with Needle's dependencies as it looks like it hasn't been updated in some time...
-It's glorious enough that I might just bring Needle up to date :D
+It's glorious enough that I might just attempt to bring Needle up to date :D

 I've had some discussions on both the [machines](https://github.com/ekmett/machines/issues/51) and [concurrent-machines](https://github.com/acowley/concurrent-machines/issues/3)